etcd-io/etcd/Documentation/op-guide/configuration.md

 ## Auth flags

 ### --auth-token
 + Specify a token type and token specific options, especially for JWT.
 Its format is "type,var1=val1,var2=val2,...".
 Possible type is 'simple' or 'jwt'.
-Possible variables are 'sign-method' for specifying a sign method of jwt (its possible values are 'ES256', 'ES384', 'ES512', 'HS256', 'HS384', 'HS512', 'RS256', 'RS384', 'RS512', 'PS256', 'PS384', or 'PS512'), 'pub-key' for specifying a path to a public key for verifying jwt, and 'priv-key' for specifying a path to a private key for signing jwt.
+Possible variables are 'sign-method' for specifying a sign method of jwt (its possible values are 'ES256', 'ES384', 'ES512', 'HS256', 'HS384', 'HS512', 'RS256', 'RS384', 'RS512', 'PS256', 'PS384', or 'PS512'), 'pub-key' for specifying a path to a public key for verifying jwt, 'priv-key' for specifying a path to a private key for signing jwt, and 'ttl' for specifying TTL of jwt tokens.
-+ Example option of JWT: '--auth-token jwt,pub-key=app.rsa.pub,priv-key=app.rsa,sign-method=RS512'
++ Example option of JWT: '--auth-token jwt,pub-key=app.rsa.pub,priv-key=app.rsa,sign-method=RS512,ttl=10m'
 + default: "simple"

 ## Experimental flags